Private 1:1 lessons

 Fees for books, materials, and instruments are additional.

 1. Non-compulsory, performance events such as: Recitals, Ontario Registered Music Teacher Association auditions, Music festivals, and Community programs,

-2. Special projects such as: Silent movie soundtracks, Canadian music intensives, Ensemble work, Composition contests, and Practice challenges.
+2. Special projects such as: Silent movie accompaniment, Canadian music intensives, Ensemble work, Composition contests, and Practice challenges.

-3. Access to my music library of scores, books, digital materials, and manipulatives.
+3. Access to my curated music library of scores, books, digital materials, and manipulatives.